eric-z4/eric-z4.github.io/essays/back-to-basics.md

 console.log("My name is " + name + " and my type is " + type + ".
 I have a value of " + value);
 ```

-Regardless of what is similar or different between languages, I always felt that learning about these nuances has provided new perspetives on how to code.
+Regardless of what is similar or different between languages, I always felt that learning about these nuances has provided new perspectives on how to code.